vgteam/sv-genotyping-paper/README.md

 Of note the code to reproduce the figures and tables in the manuscript are available in [the manuscript's repo](https://github.com/jmonlong/manu-vgsv/tree/master/figures).

+This repository is distributed under the [MIT license terms](LICENSE).

 ## Simulation experiment

 The different methods were compared on simulated sequence and SVs.